 How to Deal With Foundation Oxidation

 Overall, whether the foundation is a drugstore brand or department store brand there is a possibility the foundation can oxidize on the skin.
-If you are stuck with the foundation adding a few drops of moisturizer to the foundation before application will lighten the foundation.
+If you are stuck with the foundation adding a few drops of moisturizer to the foundation before the application will lighten the foundation.
 However, ensure that the moisturizer and the foundation are both either silicone or water based.
-Adjust the amount of moisturizer and foundation until your are satisfied with the color.
+Adjust the amount of moisturizer and foundation until you are satisfied with the color.
 You can also:

 - Set using a lighter powder.